lckoyle/koyle-portfolio/Assignment1.md

 # Custom Map Style for Colorado Coalition for the Homeless

+# Bid Proposal for Custom Map Design and Integration

+This proposal outlines the deliverables and approach for Phase 1 of the map redesign and integration project for Colorado Coalition for the Homeless.
+The goal of this phase is to create a custom map that aligns with the organization’s existing design and meets functional requirements.

 ## Map Style Color Palette

 | Color Name     | Hex Code   | Swatch |